Battle of the Nations (modern tournament): History

-The 2012 event was held in Warsaw, Poland, and included representatives of twelve countries.
-A feature of the festival were battles of mounted knights, that were included in the program of the traditionally foot world championship in HMB for the first time.
+The 2012 event, the third held, was in Warsaw, Poland, and included representatives of twelve countries.
+A feature of the festival were battles of mounted knights, that were included in the program of the traditionally on-foot world championship in HMB for the first time.
 The top four teams were Russia, Ukraine, Poland, and USA.

-The 2013 event was held in Aigues-Mortes, France.
+The 2013 event, the fourth, was held in Aigues-Mortes, France.
 Twenty-two teams from Europe, the Americas, and the Pacific Rim took part.
-With the increase of teams, there were no "pro rules" fights or mounted jousting in the main arena.
+With the increase in teams, there were no "pro rules" fights or mounted jousting in the main arena.
 The top four teams were Russia, Ukraine, Belarus, and USA.

+In 2014, due to the dissatisfaction of some of its members with the HMBIA, the organisers of the Battle of the Nations, some member states went on to create the International Medieval Combat Federation.

-The 2014 event was the fifth event, and was held in Trogir, Croatia.
+The 2014 event was the fifth held, and was in Trogir, Croatia.
 Around 30 countries were expected.

-The 2015 event was the sixth event, and was held in Prague.
+The 2015 event was the sixth held, and was held in Prague.

-The 2016 even was the seventh event, and was held in Prague.
+The 2016 even was the seventh held, and was also held in Prague.
 35 countries were expected.

-The 2017 event was the eighth event, and was held in Barcelona, Spain and was the first year that the Chinese, Brazilian and Turkish team joined Battle of the Nations.
+The 2017 event was the eighth, and was held in Barcelona, Spain and was the first year that the Chinese, Brazilian and Turkish team joined Battle of the Nations.